CS2103AUG2016-W14-C1/addressbook-level4/docs/UserGuide.md

 * Keywords in Remindaroo are case-insensitive.

 > **Note:**<br>
 > An unrecognized command will be highlighted in red.
-Additionally, command words are case-insensitive as well.
+Additionally, command words are case-insensitive as well.<br>

 In addition, date and time parameters are also supported. `DATE_TIME`, `START_DATE_TIME` and `END_DATE_TIME` are parameters that can accept a variety of inputs indicating a specific date and/or time.
 Some examples include:
 * Date, e.g. `29 Oct`